Helsinki-NLP/mammoth/README.md

 ### Running Training Jobs

-The helper features of MAMMOTH is meant for guarded, sanity-checked and optimized deployment of supercomputers for MAMMOTH.
+The helper features of MAMMOTH are new and meant for guarded, sanity-checked and optimized deployment of supercomputers for MAMMOTH, as well as cumulative creation of advancing job configurations (directories, slurm scripts, datafiles, and yaml files).

-We are writing scripts that would facilitate the creation of the job-specific local environment (directory trees and configurations) for your training (and other) jobs.
-According to the current planning, your job directory structure should look like this.
+That means that we are currently testing scripts that would facilitate the creation of the job-specific local environment (directory trees and configurations) for your training (and other) jobs.
+According to the current planning, the structure of a prototypical job will look like this:

 ```
 $PROJHOME/data/example-job
 ├── base -> /project/$PROJECT/members/$USER/base
+│   ├── git -> /project/project_462000964/members/aylijyra/git
+│   ├── mammoth-helper -> git/mammoth-helper
+│   ├── mammoth-hf -> git/mammoth-hf
+│   └── venv -> /project/project_462000964/members/aylijyra/venv
 ├── cfg
 │   ├── conf.yml
 │   └── sbatch-entry.slurm